 In the afternoon sun, a flaming red wall of rock seems to rise with every metre of the three-kilometre (1.9-mile) boat journey along Chamberlain Gorge's pancake flat waters.
 The escarpment can be found at an outback station, El Questro Wilderness Park, and the guided cruise is an essential part of any stay.
 El Questro has several different types of accommodation dotted around the property, including the exclusive, private Homestead.
 Peer over the boat's edge to see cheeky archerfish that spit water at your fingertips.
 They're aiming at what they think is prey.

 The Kimberley is home to some of Australia's most spectacular rock art, believed to be the oldest in the world.
 With Ocean Dream Charters, you can customise a cruise that will take you to rock art galleries in spectacular landscapes.
 The galleries provide clues into the past, depicting ancient Aboriginal dreamtime stories.
 Some of the best locations for rock art in the Kimberley include Doubtful Bay, Mitchell Falls and Vansittart Bay.

-The colours and Aboriginal culture of Cape Leveque
+The colours and Aboriginal culture of the Dampier Peninsula

-Located a the tip of the Dampier Peninsula, north of Broome, is Cape Leveque.
-Here, you'll find ochre cliffs, white beaches and highlighter blue ocean; for many, this is a special place to retreat from the busy everyday world and get back in touch with nature.
+The Dampier Peninsula, north of Broome, is where ochre cliffs and white beaches meet highlighter blue ocean; for many, this is a special place to retreat from the busy everyday world and get back in touch with nature.
 Aboriginal communities cluster between tropical bush and curling estuaries.
-The Bardi Jawi people run Kooljaman, a wilderness camp that combines real-bed safari tents with simple cabins and campsites, cultural tours, equipment hire and a restaurant.
+Learn from the traditional custodians – the Bardi Jawi people – at Cygnet Bay Pearl Farm, a sustainably operating oyster farm, resort and restaurant where you can enjoy cultural tours, glamping cabins and pearling experiences.